 A loose nail can be a troublesome symptom especially if the cause is not evident.
 In most instances, the separation of the nail from the underlying nail bed is slow and only a section of the nail is involved.
 Nevertheless, in case of trauma to a toe or finger, the whole nail might loosen quickly.

-What are the usual causes of a loose nail?
+What are the usual causes?

 The usual causes of a loose nail include infection and trauma.

-- Trauma – one common cause is an object dropped on the tip of the finger or toe.
+- Trauma – one common cause is dropping an object on the tip of the finger or toe.
 Oftentimes, blunt-force ordeal on the nail can lead to severe bleeding under the nail that causes sufficient pressure that leads to a loose nail.

 - Footwear – repeated trauma from a certain type of footwear can also result to a loose nail.
 This is often linked with running, prolonged periods of hiking or walking or any enduring sport.